aaronbloomfield/pdr/labs/lab10/index.md

 ### Post-lab ###

+The post-lab is cancelled for the spring 2021 semester.

-1. Analyze the time and space complexity of your encoding and decoding code
+1. ~~Analyze the time and space complexity of your encoding and decoding code~~
-2. Create a Makefile to compile both the encoding and decoding portions of your Huffman routine in one step
+2. ~~Create a Makefile to compile both the encoding and decoding portions of your Huffman routine in one step~~
-3. Files to submit: Makefile, all necessary source code files
+3. ~~Files to submit: Makefile, all necessary source code files~~

 ------------------------------------------------------------